When it comes to geodes, there are many beautiful geode types you can get access to.

 These are a combination of quartz with calcite inside, and so they look quite beautiful.

-You'll notice on our website, we have a selection of these geodes which have been broken open, and we call them friendships stones or friendship geodes.
+You'll notice on our website, we have a selection of these geodes that have been broken open, and we call them friendship stones or friendship geodes.

 The reason they're called friendship stones is very similar to a friendship ring.